Cleaning Newborn Sensitive Bits

 When wiping baby boy genital bits don’t forget to gently lift up the scrotum and wipe underneath.
 Change his diaper every three to four hours as urine or poop left in contact with skin for too long forms an acid that burns.
 Never pull back the foreskin of an uncircumcised penis as this can do harm.
-A daily bathe will keep this area clean and don’t stop self-discovery, it’s normal.
+A daily bath will keep this area clean and don’t stop self-discovery, it’s normal.

 Cleaning girl privates

 Baby girls’ vaginal area is delicate so avoid wiping deep into the inner vaginal folds.
 The white substance you’ll see is natural and stays to give added cleaning and protection.
 Gently hold the vaginal folds apart and wipe downwards with a soft diaper liner or cotton wool ball soaked in warm water.
-Avoid using treated cleansing wipes as these often aggravate delicate skin and mucosa and disrupt the natural PH balance.
+Avoid using treated cleansing wipes on female genitalia as these often aggravate delicate skin and mucosa and disrupt the vagina's natural PH balance.
 Change her diaper every three to four hours as urine or poop left in contact with her skin for too long forms an acid that burns.
 Always wipe the vaginal area in a downward direction to avoid wiping faecal matter into the short urethra.
 A discharge of blood streaked mucous may appear in the first six weeks.
 This is a pseudo-menstruation so just gently wipe it away, it’s normal.

 Video Clip on how to bath a newborn . . .